JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7997 days**.

-And here is a just a random fact -  **There are at least six universal facial expressions.
-They are: happiness, sadness, disgust, fear, anger and surprise**.
+And here is a just a random fact -  **44% of kids watch television before they go to sleep**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)